-Coronavirus information changes quickly, so please take note of this story’s publication date.
+Coronavirus information changes quickly, so please note the publication date on this story.
 You can find current recommendations and national outbreak data on the CDC website.
 Or, if you want local coronavirus updates and stats, check out the department of health website for your state or your city.
 Enjoy reading and stay safe.
-Let’s flatten that curve.

 Slowing the spread of the coronavirus is a group effort.
 In order to #FlattenTheCurve, we all need to do our part — by staying apart.
 As a result, a sizable chunk of the American workforce is now working from home, and probably will be for a while.